 Charges for bulky item disposal at all the island’s civic amenity sites are:

 - Under-counter fridge up to 50kg - £15.00

 - Chest fridge/freezer up to 100kg - £27.00

 The Marine Conservation Society, the Manx Wildlife Trust (MWT) and Beach Buddies, together with many other local groups and individuals have for several years been arranging for the cleaning of beaches around the Island.

 For a variety of reasons, including the interests of shore-nesting birds, there is a concentration of beach cleaning from the third weekend of September onwards.
 Many local authorities are proactive and supportive of the work done by volunteers.
 Ramsey Town Commissioners will, by prior arrangement, provide gloves and refuse sacks, and collect all the material removed from the beaches.

-Any persons or groups wishing to undertaken beach clean-ups in Ramsey or elsewhere on the Island should contact the relevant local authority to obtain any support available, and the Manx Wildlife Trust to arrange for their event to be covered by liability insurance.
+Any persons or groups wishing to undertaken beach clean-ups in Ramsey or elsewhere on the Island should contact the relevant local authority to obtain any support available.